DarrenBaldwin07/clerk-rs/README.md

 A unofficial clerk.dev SDK.
 For more detailed documentation, please reference the clerk docs: https://clerk.com/docs/reference/backend-api

 ## Example
+> More examples in a `/examples` directory coming soon...

 ### Using a traditional http request to a valid clerk endpoint:
 ```rust